 In-Home Assisted Living

-There is growing public demand for assisted living health care services that are available to the public in their own homes.
-The reasons have to do with tradition, with technology, and with cost effectiveness.
+There is growing public demand for in-home assisted living in Wichita, KS, and across the country.
+The reasons have to do with tradition, with technology, and with cost-effectiveness.

 In-home care is the oldest form of healthcare – and it is also the “newest."
 Modern technology has developed to the point where many adult services that are available in the hospital can be provided at home.
 There is significant evidence that it is less costly than other forms of care, and that it is the most satisfying form of health care available to the American public.
 It is an idea whose time has come.